DataFire/Integrations/integrations/generated/zuora/README.md

 #### Input
 * input `object`
   * Zuora-Entity-Ids `string`: An entity ID.
 If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
 If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.
-  * file **required** `string`: File containing data about the mass action you want to perform.
+  * file **required** `string`, `object`: File containing data about the mass action you want to perform.
 The file requirements are the same as when uploading a file through the Mass Updater in the Zuora UI.
 The file must be a .csv file or a zipped .csv file.
+    * content `string`
+    * encoding `string` (values: ascii, utf8, utf16le, base64, binary, hex)
+    * contentType `string`
+    * filename `string`
   * params **required** `string`: Container for the following fields.
 You must format this parameter as a JSON object.

 #### Output